viadeo/kasper-framework/doc/source/manual/Access Kasper platform/Kasper java client.rst

    :linenos:

    final KasperClient client = new KasperClient();
-   final QueryResult<SuperCoolResult> result = client.query(new SuperCoolQuery("what's up?"), SuperCoolResult.class);
+   final QueryResponse<SuperCoolResponse> result = client.query(new SuperCoolQuery("what's up?"), SuperCoolResponse.class);
    if (result.isError()) {
 	KasperError error = result.getError();
         // do something using the error code or the messages list } else {
-     // if no error occured you can access the answer SuperCoolResult answer = result.get();
+     // if no error occured you can access the answer SuperCoolResponse answer = result.get();
    }

 Hard to make it shorter! :)

-If an error occurred during query processing on client side a **KasperQueryException** will be raised, if something goes wrong on server side then a QueryResult with an error is returned.
+If an error occurred during query processing on client side a **KasperQueryException** will be raised, if something goes wrong on server side then a QueryResponse with an error is returned.

 .. note::